Cycling with teenagers: everything you need to know

 For more practical advice on getting the right size and fit, check out our guides to how to measure your child’s head for a bike helmet, and how to check that your child’s bike helmet is fitted correctly.

-Finally, if you’re delving a bit deeper into safety technology, there’s some useful information in our article, does my child need MIPS in their cycle helmet?
+If you’re delving a bit deeper into safety technology, there’s some useful information in our article, does my child need MIPS in their cycle helmet?

 A teenage girl wearing a green helmet, seen from behind